Lokicoule/commitizard/README.md

 ## Configuration

-Commit Craft is fully configurable via a JSON file.
-It can be generated into your project folder using the `commit-craft config -i` command.
+**CMW** is fully configurable via a JSON file.
+It can be generated into your project folder using the `commitizard config -i` command.

 The configuration file includes settings for both **_conventional_** and **_red-green-refactor_** commit message patterns.
 Here is an example of the available configuration options: